ICE Deportation is on the Rise in Georgia

 - If you have an ICE deportation attorney, have their information available to friends and family so they can be notified.

-Even as an undocumented immigrant, you have the right to take care of everything on this list.
-Be knowledgeable that the Trump Administration has released executive orders on state-wide enforcement whereby all unauthorized immigrants, no matter where you live, could be deported.
+Even as an undocumented immigrant or recent border crossers in the United States, you have the right to take care of everything on this list.
+Be knowledgeable that the Trump Administration has released executive orders on state-wide enforcement whereby all unauthorized immigrants, no matter where they live, could be deported and undergo removal operations.

 - Filing bond motions to release individuals from custody